-- 14.1.1 Government legislation and guidance sets out the procedure for the statutory stages that councils should follow and undertake when preparing and reviewing their adopted development plan documents.
+14.1.1 Government legislation and guidance sets out the procedure for the statutory stages that councils should follow and undertake when preparing and reviewing their adopted development plan documents.
 The legislation does not include specifics on how councils should carry out the early stages of the preparation and consultation.
-The council sets out how it intends to consult in its Statement of Community Involvement. - 14.1.2 Amendments to that legislation, including the publication of the Town and Country (Local Planning) (England) (Amendment) Regulations 2017, set out that Councils must review certain documents within a five year period from adoption.
-This monitoring report and subsequent reports could therefore act as substantial triggers for some of those reviews. - 14.1.3 On the 28 February 2019 Wyre Council adopted the Wyre Local Plan 2011-2031.
-The Wyre Local Plan to 2031 includes Policy LPR1 Wyre Local Plan Review which requires the early partial review of the Wyre Local Plan with the objective of meeting the full objectively assessed housing needs over the plan period.
-The Policy sets out the matters to be included in the partial review including an update of objectively assessed needs and review of transport and highway issues.
-The partial review is currently underway. - 14.1.4 The council has prepared a revised LDS 2020 which sets out the programmes for review of the adopted Local Plan.
-This 2020 LDS is an updated position on the timetable and supersedes the 2017 version, setting out the timescales for the preparation of a revision to the Local Plan. - 14.1.5 The Local Plan Partial Review is a priority and the following timescales (Table 14.1) are considered achievable, however, they are subject to change;
+The council sets out how it intends to consult in its Statement of Community Involvement.

+14.1.2 Amendments to that legislation, including the publication of the Town and Country (Local Planning) (England) (Amendment) Regulations 2017, set out that Councils must review certain documents within a five year period from adoption.
+This monitoring report and subsequent reports could therefore act as substantial triggers for some of those reviews.

+14.1.3 On the 28 February 2019 Wyre Council adopted the Wyre Local Plan 2011-2031.
+The Wyre Local Plan to 2031 includes Policy LPR1 - Wyre Local Plan Review that required the early partial review of the Wyre Local Plan with the objective of meeting the full objectively assessed housing needs over the plan period.
+The partial review is currently underway.

+14.1.4 The council has prepared a revised LDS 2021 which sets out the programmes for review of the adopted Local Plan.
+This 2021 LDS is an updated position on the timetable and supersedes the 2020 version, setting out the timescales for the preparation of a revision to the Local Plan.

+14.1.5 The Local Plan Partial Review is a priority and the following timescales (Table 14.1) are considered achievable, however, they are subject to change;

+Regulation Stage Description Dates Status Reg 18 Preparation of a local plan February 2020 to October 2021 Complete Reg 19 Publication of a local plan November 2021 Reg 20 Representations relating to a local plan November 2021 to January 2022 Reg 22 Submission of documents and information to the Secretary of State April 2022 Reg 23 & 24 EIP Hearing Sessions Mid 2022 Reg 25 Publication of the recommendations of the appointed person 6 Late 2022 Reg 26 Adoption of a local plan Late 2022

-Table 14.1: Timescales for the preparation of a revision to the Local Plan
+Table 14.1: Local Plan Partial Review Timetable